 Message from the Chair

-|Dear Girl Guides and Girl Scouts,
+Dear Girl Guides and Girl Scouts,

 Each year on 22 February, Girl Guides and Girl Scouts all over the world celebrate World Thinking Day.
 World Thinking Day has always been a very special day when we think of each other and give thanks and appreciation to our sister Girl Guides and Girl Scouts for the international friendship found in the Movement.
 Since 1932, when Olave called upon all Girl Guides and Girl Scouts to make a voluntary contribution to the World Association, you have, through the Thinking Day Fund helped bring Girl Guiding and Girl Scouting to more girls and young women in more places.
 Your support is needed as much today as it was then.

-Please join us in celebrating World Thinking Day and helping us bring more opportunities to girls and young women.
+This year, let us all be the spark in starting a chain reaction by taking action to support girls to be and stay in school.
+Join us in celebrating World Thinking Day and helping us bring more opportunities to girls and young women.
 I wish you all a very happy World Thinking Day!

 Nadine El Achy